lpirl/ansible-roles/README.rst

-This repository contains my personal Ansible roles for Debian(-based) systems.
+This repository contains Ansible roles for Debian(-based) systems which I use for my administrative tasks.

-**They do not intend to be generic and ready to use.**

-However, fell free to read/use/extend them and to contact me if you have any questions.
+The roles are intended to be somewhat generic and reusable, but please do not apply them blindly.

-Please make sure you read and understand every role before running it.
+Make sure you read and understand a role before running it.
 Otherwise, you'll possibly loose something you love.

-If you *do* run them, have recent backups.
+If you *do* run this roles, have recent backups.

+Feel free to read/try/use/extend them and to contact me if you have any questions.

+The most intensively developed, used and maintained role is ``managed_host``.
+You (should) find README files in the roles' directories.

+For the most part, the roles work by **modifying default configuration files** of Debian installations **instead of replacing them** with files or files created from templates.
+This "design" was required because the roles were developed for already configured systems with existing different configurations.
+Hence, configuration files could not be replaced, but had to be edited by the roles; ideally without wracking the other existing configuration symbols.